JonathanSerafini/fluent-plugin-mutate_filter/README.md

 Parse a key's value from JSON to a object.

+Additionally, a `@merge_root` boolean field may be defined to have the resulting object be merge into the root of the record.

 ##### `rename <new_name>`

 Rename a key to a new key name.